What Is Brainspotting? (And How It’s Different From Talk Therapy)

 In a Brainspotting session, the therapist helps you identify specific eye positions (called brainspots) that correspond with emotional activation in the brain and body.

-By gently holding attention on these spots while staying grounded and supported, the nervous system is able to process experiences that may have been stuck or unresolved.
+By gently holding attention on these spots while staying grounded and supported, the nervous system can begin resolving experiences that may have been stuck or incomplete.

 Many people notice shifts such as: